skswldndi/skswldndi.github.io/_projects/stopgenerating.md

 </div>
 When AI is generating, a user can interrupt naturally, e.g., “Any vegan options?”.
 This phrase acts as a prompt, eliminating manual stops or prompt revisions.

 32 participants tested the system.
 Most found it efficient.
-Details in the paper (not released yet).
+Details in the [research paper](https://arxiv.org/abs/2501.18103).

 <h3>Tech Stack</h3>
 Python, Llama, HTML, CSS, Javascript, Photoshop, Illustrator used.